 Santa Monica, CA 90405

-Description: Pico Lanai Apartments is 2 blocks away from SMC.
-We have newly renovated one bedroom apartments available with new stainless appliances, flooring, carpet, cabinets, ceiling fans, garbage disposal, microwave, dishwasher, stove and a refrigerator.
+Pacific Reach Santa Monica apartments are located 2 blocks away from SMC.
+We have renovated one bedroom apartments available with new stainless appliances, flooring, carpet, cabinets, ceiling fans, garbage disposal, microwave, dishwasher, stove and a refrigerator.
 Our community offers two beautiful swimming pools, fitness center, three laundry facilities, courtyard areas, On-Site bike racks, BBQ grills and parking.
-WE ACCEPT I-20 students.
+We welcome SMC's international students with I-20s.

 Pacific Ocean Apartments